The first Midway was named for the atoll, the second and third for the battle that occurred between 4-7 June 1942.

 At 0830 five enemy destroyers steamed over the horizon off her starboard quarter.
-The closing ships opened fire from about 14,500 yards; and, as screening ships engaged the cruisers and laiddown concealing smoke, St. Lo shifted her fire and for the next hour traded shots with the guns of Japan's Destroyer Squadron 10.
+The closing ships opened fire from about 14,500 yards; and, as screening ships engaged the cruisers and laid down concealing smoke, St. Lo shifted her fire and for the next hour traded shots with the the Japanese Navy''s Destroyer Squadron 10.
 Many salvos exploded close aboard or passed directly overhead.

-Under heavy attack from the air and harassed by incessant fire from American destroyers and destroyer escorts, the enemy cruisers brokeoff action and turned northward at 0920.
-At 0915 the enemy destroyers, which were kept at bay by the daring and almost singlehanded exploits of Johnston (DD‑557), launched a premature torpedo attack from 10,500 yards.
+Under heavy attack from the air and harassed by incessant fire from U.S. destroyers and destroyer escorts, the enemy cruisers broke off action and turned northward at 0920.
+At 0915 the enemy destroyers, which were kept at bay by Johnston (DD‑557), launched a premature torpedo attack from 10,500 yards.
 As the torpedoes approached the escort carriers, they slowed down.
-An Avenger torpedo‑bomber from St. Lo strafed and exploded two approaching torpedoed and a shell from her 5‑inch gun deflected a third from a collision course with her stern.
+An Avenger torpedo bomber from St. Lo strafed and exploded two approaching torpedoes and a shell from her 5‑inch gun deflected a third from a collision course with her stern.

-At 1050 the task unit came under a concentrated air attack; and during the 40‑minute battle with enemy suicide planes, all escort carriers but Fanshaw Bay (CVE‑ 70) were damaged.
-One plane crashed through St. Lo's flight deck, at 1051, and exploded her torpedo and bomb magazine, mortally wounding the gallant carrier.
-St. Lo was engulfed in flame and sank half an hour later, leaving a cloud of dense black smoke to mark her watery grave.
+At 1050 the task unit came under a concentrated air attack; and during the 40‑minute battle with enemy suicide planes, all escort carriers but Fanshaw Bay (CVE‑ 70) suffered damage.
+One plane crashed through St. Lo's flight deck at 1051, and exploded her torpedo and bomb magazine, mortally wounding the gallant carrier.
+Engulfed in flames, St. Lo sank half an hour later, leaving a cloud of dense black smoke to mark her watery grave.